Immune Thrombocytopenic Purpura

-A normal platelet count is about 150,000 to 450,000.
+A normal platelet count is about 150,000 to 450,000 per microliter (µL) of blood.
 With ITP, the platelet count is less than 100,000.
 By the time major bleeding occurs, you may have a platelet count of less than 10,000.
 The lower your platelet count, the greater your risk of bleeding.

 Because platelets help stop bleeding, ITP symptoms are linked to increased bleeding.
-But each person’s symptoms may vary.
+Each person’s symptoms may vary depending on how low their platelet count is.
 Symptoms may include:

-Tiny red dots under the skin that are due to very small bleeds
+Tiny red dots (petechiae) under the skin that are due to very small bleeds

 Bleeding in your mouth, or in and around your gums